Tsourdox/useful-state-hooks/README.md

 #### **Add**

-Appends to the end of the list.
-Supports the spread operator aswell.
+Appends to the end of the list without introducing duplicates.
+Supports the spread operator as well.

 ```
 setMessages.add(['Foo']);